help-me-mom/ng-mocks/README.md

   MockInstance(
     ChildComponent,
     (instance: ChildComponent, injector: Injector): void => {
-      // Now you can customize a mock instance of ChildComponent.
+      // Now you can customize a mock object of ChildComponent.
       // If you had used auto-spy then all its methods have been spied already
       // here.
       ngMocks.stub(instance, {